Accelo/docs/source/includes/_configuring_responses.md

 ```

 Many endpoints contain fields representing dates, such as `date_created` under [activities](#activities).
 Date fields
-are express as unix timestamps (for brevity we will just use the shorter "unix ts").
-The API supports filtering for may
+are expressed as unix timestamps (for brevity we will just use the shorter "unix ts").
+The API supports filtering for many
 of these "date_fields" through the following filters:

 | Filter | Description |